yudhisthereal/StudyHive/README.md

 # Study Hive

-A mobile app project dedicated for Raion Internship 2023.
+A mobile app project dedicated for <b>Raion Internship 2023</b>.
 Feel free to check things out <3 It was made in Android Studio, if you're interested in playing with it yourself.

 ## Team members: